 Recalibrating Security Strategy: Drawing on history, how can the U.S. and other great powers successfully make significant shifts in their security strategies?

-Regional Security Committments: What are the full range of costs and benefits of the U.S.'s regional security commitments?
+Regional Security Commitments: What are the full range of costs and benefits of the U.S.'s regional security commitments?